Utah's Connection to

 A Principle of Fair Representation

-In June 1989, Ronald "Ron" J. Nelson, a nephew of Boyd E. Nelson, superintendent of the Utah Schools for the Deaf and the Blind and member of the board of the Utah Association for the Deaf, penned a significant article under the name Mabel Bell.
-This article delved into the concept of fair representation, drawing a direct connection to the Gallaudet Protest that had transpired a year earlier.
-Ron's argument was straightforward: protests were a powerful tool for demanding fair representation.
-Despite its length, Ron's article in the June 1989 UAD Bulletin raised crucial points that the Utah Deaf community should consider in promoting education and advocating for fair representation.
+In June 1989, Ronald "Ron" J. Nelson, the nephew of Boyd E. Nelson—who was the superintendent of the Utah Schools for the Deaf and the Blind and a member of the board of the Utah Association for the Deaf—wrote a significant article under the pseudonym Mabel Bell.
+This article explored the concept of fair representation, directly connecting it to the Gallaudet Protest that had occurred a year earlier.
+Ron's argument was straightforward: protests are a powerful tool for demanding fair representation and how the portrayal of "mother" has harmed the Utah Deaf community.
+Although lengthy, his June 1989 UAD Bulletin article highlighted important points the Utah Deaf community should consider when promoting education and advocating for fair representation, significantly raising awareness about this crucial issue.
+Ron emphasized the need for unity among Deaf individuals to challenge stereotypes and advocate for their rights.
+By drawing parallels to the Gallaudet Protest, he illustrated how collective action can lead to meaningful change, urging the community to remain vigilant in their pursuit of equality and understanding.

-At Gallaudet University, protestors for the Deaf President Now demanded "fair representation."
-The Rev. Jesse L. Jackson called it a victory for all those who have suffered due to a lack of representation.
-After watching media coverage of the Gallaudet University protest, Ron noticed that the same lack of fair representation existed in Utah.
-He observed that hearing individuals were responsible for administering and operating all programs created by legislators or state agencies that affected the Deaf community.
-They acted as if they were divine beings, making decisions and policies that impacted the Deaf community and future generations of Deaf community members without consulting them.
-They did not consider it necessary to inquire about the Deaf community's programs, problems, or potential solutions.
-Some even attended deaf events, expecting the Deaf people to show gratitude for their good "mother."
-In reality, they did more harm than good in developing competence, independence, and pride, which are essential qualities that true mothers should instill (Bell, UAD Bulletin, June 1989, p.
+At Gallaudet University, protesters rallied for the Deaf President Now movement, demanding fair representation.
+Their victory, which Reverend Jesse L. Jackson described as significant, marked a crucial milestone that echoed throughout the Deaf community.
+It inspired hope and change for all who have faced challenges due to a lack of representation.
+After watching media coverage of the Gallaudet University protest, Ron recognized a similar issue in Utah: the absence of fair representation for the Deaf community.
+He observed that hearing individuals in charge of administering and operating programs set by legislators or state agencies had a negative impact on the Utah Deaf community.
+They acted as if they were divine beings, making decisions and policies that affected the Deaf community and future generations of Deaf community members without consulting them.
+These individuals also failed to reach out to the Deaf community regarding their programs, challenges, or potential solutions.
+Some even attended Deaf events, expecting gratitude for being a good "mother."
+In reality, their actions did more harm than good in fostering competence, independence, and pride—qualities that true supporters should help instill.
+(Bell, UAD Bulletin, June 1989, p.
 2).

-At Gallaudet University, protestors for the Deaf President Now demanded "fair representation."
-The Rev. Jesse L. Jackson called it a victory for all those who have suffered due to a lack of representation.
-After watching media coverage of the Gallaudet University protest, Ron noticed that the same lack of fair representation existed in Utah.
-He observed that hearing individuals were responsible for administering and operating all programs created by legislators or state agencies that affected the Deaf community.
-They acted as if they were divine beings, making decisions and policies that impacted the Deaf community and future generations of Deaf community members without consulting them.
-They did not consider it necessary to inquire about the Deaf community's programs, problems, or potential solutions.
-Some even attended deaf events, expecting the Deaf people to show gratitude for their good "mother."
-In reality, they did more harm than good in developing competence, independence, and pride, which are essential qualities that true mothers should instill (Bell, UAD Bulletin, June 1989, p.
+At Gallaudet University, protesters rallied for the Deaf President Now movement, demanding fair representation.
+Their victory, which Reverend Jesse L. Jackson described as significant, marked a crucial milestone that echoed throughout the Deaf community.
+It inspired hope and change for all who have faced challenges due to a lack of representation.
+After watching media coverage of the Gallaudet University protest, Ron recognized a similar issue in Utah: the absence of fair representation for the Deaf community.
+He observed that hearing individuals in charge of administering and operating programs set by legislators or state agencies had a negative impact on the Utah Deaf community.
+They acted as if they were divine beings, making decisions and policies that affected the Deaf community and future generations of Deaf community members without consulting them.
+These individuals also failed to reach out to the Deaf community regarding their programs, challenges, or potential solutions.
+Some even attended Deaf events, expecting gratitude for being a good "mother."
+In reality, their actions did more harm than good in fostering competence, independence, and pride—qualities that true supporters should help instill.
+(Bell, UAD Bulletin, June 1989, p.
 2).

 .

-Dennis Platt was a member of the Utah Schools for the Deaf and Blind's Institutional Council, as well as an active member of the Utah Deaf community.
-He was the only Deaf person in a state-level position at the time.
-The Utah School for the Deaf, like Gallaudet University, had been around for about a century.
-Some people believed hearing people should not make decisions for the Deaf community.
-Dr. Allen Sussman, a Gallaudet faculty member, said it was time for the "plantation mindset" that had dominated institutions serving the Deaf to end.
-Leonard F. Navrat agreed with Dr. Sussman.
-They believed that the period of hearing people decide what's 'best' for deaf people was over (Bell, UAD Bulletin, June 1989, p.
+Dennis R. Platt was a member of the Institutional Council for the Utah Schools for the Deaf and Blind and was also an active participant in the Utah Deaf community.
+At that time, he was the only Deaf individual holding a state-level position.
+The Utah School for the Deaf, much like Gallaudet University, had been established for about a century.
+Some people believed hearing individuals should not make decisions for the Deaf community.
+Dr. Allen Sussman, a faculty member at Gallaudet, stated that it was time to move away from the "plantation mindset" that had historically dominated institutions serving the Deaf.
+Leonard F. Navrat supported Dr. Sussman's perspective, emphasizing the urgent need for Deaf representation in decision-making and inspiring the audience to take action.
+He declared that the era of hearing people deciding what is 'best' for Deaf individuals was over (Bell, UAD Bulletin, June 1989, p.
 2–3).

 .

-Dennis Platt was a member of the Utah Schools for the Deaf and Blind's Institutional Council, as well as an active member of the Utah Deaf community.
-He was the only Deaf person in a state-level position at the time.
-The Utah School for the Deaf, like Gallaudet University, had been around for about a century.
-Some people believed hearing people should not make decisions for the Deaf community.
-Dr. Allen Sussman, a Gallaudet faculty member, said it was time for the "plantation mindset" that had dominated institutions serving the Deaf to end.
-Leonard F. Navrat agreed with Dr. Sussman.
-They believed that the period of hearing people decide what's 'best' for deaf people was over (Bell, UAD Bulletin, June 1989, p.
+Dennis R. Platt was a member of the Institutional Council for the Utah Schools for the Deaf and Blind and was also an active participant in the Utah Deaf community.
+At that time, he was the only Deaf individual holding a state-level position.
+The Utah School for the Deaf, much like Gallaudet University, had been established for about a century.
+Some people believed hearing individuals should not make decisions for the Deaf community.
+Dr. Allen Sussman, a faculty member at Gallaudet, stated that it was time to move away from the "plantation mindset" that had historically dominated institutions serving the Deaf.
+Leonard F. Navrat supported Dr. Sussman's perspective, emphasizing the urgent need for Deaf representation in decision-making and inspiring the audience to take action.
+He declared that the era of hearing people deciding what is 'best' for Deaf individuals was over (Bell, UAD Bulletin, June 1989, p.
 2–3).

-"It was long overdue for the Deaf community to have a voice in decisions that affect their lives," Ron stated.
-Until recently, the Deaf community had no say in decisions shaping their future and leadership.
-"I believe it is time for a new perspective, one that only a Deaf person can offer," Dr. Harvey J. Corson, Superintendent of the Louisiana School for the Deaf, stated in an article (Bell, UAD Bulletin, June 1989, p.
+'It was long overdue for the Deaf community to have a voice in decisions that affect their lives,' Ron said.
+Until recently, the Deaf community had no input in the decisions shaping their future and leadership.
+'I believe it is time for a new perspective—one that only a Deaf person can provide,' commented Dr. Harvey J. Corson, Superintendent of the Louisiana School for the Deaf, in an article (Bell, UAD Bulletin, June 1989, p.
 3).
-"How can hearing individuals continue to make decisions on behalf of the Deaf community without providing them with equitable representation and constructive feedback, and expect them to be satisfied?"
-Ron was perplexed.
-Unsurprisingly, the Deaf community demands "FAIR REPRESENTATION!"
+He wondered, 'How can hearing individuals continue to make decisions on behalf of the Deaf community without providing equitable representation and constructive feedback, and expect that the community will be satisfied?'
+The Deaf community's demand for 'FAIR REPRESENTATION!'
 (Bell, UAD Bulletin, June 1989, p.
-2).
+2) is not just a request, but a call for everyone to play their part in the process.

-"It was long overdue for the Deaf community to have a voice in decisions that affect their lives," Ron stated.
-Until recently, the Deaf community had no say in decisions shaping their future and leadership.
-"I believe it is time for a new perspective, one that only a Deaf person can offer," Dr. Harvey J. Corson, Superintendent of the Louisiana School for the Deaf, stated in an article (Bell, UAD Bulletin, June 1989, p.
+'It was long overdue for the Deaf community to have a voice in decisions that affect their lives,' Ron said.
+Until recently, the Deaf community had no input in the decisions shaping their future and leadership.
+'I believe it is time for a new perspective—one that only a Deaf person can provide,' commented Dr. Harvey J. Corson, Superintendent of the Louisiana School for the Deaf, in an article (Bell, UAD Bulletin, June 1989, p.
 3).
-"How can hearing individuals continue to make decisions on behalf of the Deaf community without providing them with equitable representation and constructive feedback, and expect them to be satisfied?"
-Ron was perplexed.
-Unsurprisingly, the Deaf community demands "FAIR REPRESENTATION!"
+He wondered, 'How can hearing individuals continue to make decisions on behalf of the Deaf community without providing equitable representation and constructive feedback, and expect that the community will be satisfied?'
+The Deaf community's demand for 'FAIR REPRESENTATION!'
 (Bell, UAD Bulletin, June 1989, p.
-2).
+2) is not just a request, but a call for everyone to play their part in the process.

-Ron observed that the national level recognized and applied the principle of fair representation for Deaf people.
-The Commission on Education for the Deaf was established by the United States Congress to investigate Deaf education nationwide.
-This committee included many Deaf individuals (UAD Bulletin, June 1989, p.
+Ron observed that the national level recognized and applied the principle of fair representation for Deaf individuals.
+The United States Congress established the Commission on Education for the Deaf to investigate Deaf education across the country, and this committee included many Deaf individuals (UAD Bulletin, June 1989, p.
 3).
-Ron wondered if Utah agencies at the local and state levels could follow their example and provide fair representation to the Deaf community.
-Some minor steps have been taken, which are as follows:
+Ron's optimism was palpable as he wondered if local and state agencies in Utah could follow this example and offer fair representation to the Deaf community.
+He expressed appreciation for the minor steps that have already been taken, which are as follows:

-- The Utah School for the Deaf set up the Sign Language Committee to explore communication methods used in the total communication program.
-Most of the committee members were Deaf.
+- The Utah School for the Deaf has made significant strides in this direction.
+They established the Sign Language Committee, a group primarily composed of Deaf members, to delve into the communication methods used in the total communication program.

-- Similarly, the Institutional Council of the Utah School for the Deaf formed the Commission on Education for the Deaf Committee to review and discuss the implementation of the COED's recommendations.
-The committee had sixteen members, including four Deaf members (UAD Bulletin, June 1989, p.
+- Similarly, the Institutional Council of the Utah School for the Deaf formed the Commission on Education for the Deaf Committee.
+This committee, which was tasked with reviewing and discussing the implementation of the COED's recommendations, had a total of sixteen members, four of whom were Deaf (UAD Bulletin, June 1989, p.
 3).

 Ron stressed the importance of having qualified Deaf people fill job positions, which he believed was critical.
 He clarified that being Deaf should not be the only factor considered in employment decisions.
 However, if the Deaf applicant was an active member of the Deaf community, they possessed a deep understanding of Deaf culture, something that a hearing person could never develop.
 Ron encouraged members of the Deaf community to speak up for their beliefs and take the first step.
 He advised them to talk to other Deaf individuals about their feelings and join one of the Deaf political organizations to make a difference.
 Several organizations were in the area, including the Utah Association for the Deaf, the Utah Valley Chapter of the Deaf, and sports clubs like the Utah Athletic Club of the Deaf and the Golden Spike Athletic Club of the Deaf.
-Ron emphasized the importance of starting somewhere and speaking out, regardless of one's starting point (Bell, UAD Bulletin, June 1989, p.
+Ron emphasized the importance of starting somewhere and speaking out, regardless of one's starting point.
+He also highlighted the potential benefits for employers who hire Deaf individuals, such as a more diverse and inclusive workplace and the opportunity to tap into a unique talent pool (Bell, UAD Bulletin, June 1989, p.
 4).

-In those circumstances, Ron made an excellent final point.
-He stated that hearing people were enjoying the benefits of fair representation, and that allowing the Deaf community to have the same benefits should be a top priority for everyone.
-Ron emphasized that we should give the Deaf community the freedom and opportunity to take charge of their own lives and pursue education.
-He believed that the time to make this change was now, not soon or next year.
-Rev. Jesse L. Jackson, who once said, "If your mind can conceive it and your heart can believe it, then you can achieve it," inspired Ron's final words (Bell, UAD Bulletin, June 1989, p.
+In this context, Ron made an excellent concluding point.
+He emphasized that hearing individuals are enjoying the benefits of fair representation.
+However, it should be a top priority for everyone to ensure that the Deaf community receives the same advantages.
+He also emphasized the importance of granting the Deaf community the freedom and opportunity to take charge of their own lives and pursue an education, stressing that these rights are not just privileges but fundamental to their well-being.
+He expressed that the time for this change is now, not later, or next year.
+Ron's final words were inspired by Reverend Jesse L. Jackson, who once said, "If your mind can conceive it and your heart can believe it, then you can achieve it" (Bell, UAD Bulletin, June 1989, p.
 4).
+Ron's urgency for change is a call to action, inspiring us all to work towards a more inclusive future.

 - Director of the Utah Community Center of the Deaf